ianmay/aws_hello_world/README.md

 choco install awssamcli
 choco install docker

-# Post install let's refresh session environment (allows any new changes to path, etc from the installs to be picked up inside this powershell session)
+# Post install let's refresh the session environment (allows any new changes to path, etc from the installs to be picked up inside this PowerShell session)
 refreshenv

-# Post install let's check the versions (mostly to make sure we can execute the tools before we start)
+# Post-install let's check the versions (mostly to make sure we can execute the tools before we start)
 aws.exe --version
 terraform --version
 python.exe --version